vbdjames/dotfiles-2020/README.md

 ```

 This will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything is configured and tweaked withing `~/.dotfiles`.
+Everything is configured and tweaked within `~/.dotfiles`.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`,
-which sets up a few paths that'll be different on your particular machine.

 `dot` is a simple script that installs some dependencies, sets sane OS X
 defaults, and so on.
 Tweak this script, and occasionally run `dot` from